activecm/rita-legacy/commands/Readme.md

 As such RITA commands should implement this philosophy by default.

-For example, the human readable output from `show-beacons` or `show-blacklisted` is easy to read, but the default action is to print an unformatted comma separated list.
+For example, the pretty output from `show-beacons` or `show-blacklisted` is easy to read, but the default action is to print an unformatted comma separated list.
 This "ugly" format is much easier to parse and process with tools such as `sed`, `awk`, and `cut`.

 These tools are great at processing the results that come out of RITA, and we believe that RITA should do its best to support them.